gwenfrishkoff/School_District_Analysis/README.md

 	</ol>

-## Data Cleaning with Python
+## Data Cleaning with Python ('PyCitySchools_cleaning_student_names.ipynb')
-We used python methods -- .count(), .notnull(), & .isnull() -- to confirm that there were missing values in either of the source datasets.
+We used Python (v 3.9.7) methods to create a data cleaning script (file name = 'PyCitySchools_cleaning_student_names.ipynb') Methods including .count(), .notnull(), & .isnull() were to confirm that there were no missing values in either of the source datasets.
 When we converted the student_name column to a list, we found some  minor consistencies: some names contain prefixes, such as "Dr.", or  suffixes, such as "MD."
 We used the .split() method to determine that 1531 (~4%) of names needed to be fixed.
 We identified all unique prefixes and suffixes using for-loops and the set() method, and standardized a final list of names using the .str.replace() method.
+CLeaned data are stored in a .csv file ('clean_students_complete.csv'), which was used to complete subsequent analyses.

 ## Python Analysis
-We then used Python (v 3.9.7) to automate numeric analysis and output analysis results to a text (.csv) file, as described below.
+Python analyses were conducted to show student performance & proficiency patterns and trends, as described below.

-## Results (Files Created)
 The code that we created resulted in the following outputs (files created):
 	<ol>
 	<li> Data Analysis Results File = 'XXX'; and
-	<li> Python Script = 'PyCitySchools.py';
+	<li> Python Script = 'PyCitySchools.ipynb';
 	</ol>

 The analysis results file (filename = 'XXX') is a school district summary that provides the following key metrics: